yuhengen/proj3-mist-adonis/README.md

 # Demo
 The demo of the site will be available soon...

+# Notes
+This repository only contains the back-end codes for Project MiST.
+Front-end codes can be found [here](https://github.com/yuhengen/proj3-mist-react)

 # UI/UX
 ## Identifying the Users (STRATEGY)
 The primary purpose of Mist is to have users create accounts and purchase video games on our platform.
 Our potential targets are gamers in general, as there will be a wide array of games and genre available on Mist.